digicatapult/ui-component-library/README.md

 ### Testing

-Make sure you have installed all dependecies ( If you linked your project locally, `yarn prelink` has only installed dependencies, make sure you installed devDependecies before running tests)
+Make sure you have installed all dependencies ( If you linked your project locally, `yarn prelink` has only installed dependencies, make sure you installed devDependencies before running tests)

 ```bash
 yarn